Spyder96/data-mnp/README.md

 # data-mnp
 SQL , PSQL and PySpark

-Shoutout to techTFQ for problem statements
+Shoutout to techTFQ and Ankit Bansal for problem statements